Skip to Content

 Transition Day

 Transition Day is an opportunity to learn about starting university for students with disabilities.
-Join us to learn about academic accommodations and how they are implemented, the support services that are available to students, the assessment process and common transition challenges students face.
-Transition Day includes sessions for high school educators and community partners who […]
+Participants learn about academic accommodations and how they are implemented, the support services that are available to students, the assessment process and common transition challenges students face.
+Transition Day includes sessions for high school educators and community partners who work with […]